BULL RUN colored school (See also Aldie Colored)

 3) Location and History

-1909.
-The former Bull Run School, now a residence, was … erected in 1909 as a replacement for the 1890 building as a typical one-room frame, front-gable schoolhouse.
+The Bull Run School, now a residence, was erected in 1909 as a replacement for the 1890 building as a typical one-room frame, front-gable schoolhouse.
 The land was donated by Albert Hall, grandfather to Betsy Stewart (Robinson), who now lives next door.
-The structure named Bull Run School after its location on the east slope of Bull Run Mountain.
-Current address Current address: 23965 New Mountain Road, Bowmantown.
-Source: History Matters Staff.
+The structure was named Bull after its location on the east slope of Bull Run Mountain.
+Sources: History Matters Staff.
 (2004).
 Loudoun County African-American Historical Architectural Resources Survey.
 Leesburg: Balch Library and Loudoun County Board of Supervisors. pp 38/39.
 Interview of Betsy Stewart by Larry Roeder 8/19/2017.

-An undated petition signed by 28 patrons to the School board appealed for an extra room for Bull Run, due to overcrowded conditions.
+- An undated petition signed by 28 patrons to the School board appealed for an extra room for Bull Run, due to overcrowded conditions.
 Bull Run Request for a Room.
-Location: Colored Petitions, LCPS Archives.
+Location: Box 2.5A.
+Colored Petitions, Edwin Washington Archives.

-Jan 24 (unknown year) Another undated petition also asked for an extra room.
+- Jan 24 (unknown year) Another undated petition also asked for an extra room.
 In this case, the table of signatures also showed how children would be provided by each family.
 The parents offered to help pay for the new construction.
 Bull Run Unknown Year.
-Location: Colored Petitions, LCPS Archives
+Location: Box 2.5A.
+Colored Petitions, Edwin Washington Archives.

-According to Betsy Stewart (interview by Larry Roeder 8/19/2017) and former instructors, the school went from the first through the 8th grade.
+According to Betsy Stewart (interview by Larry Roeder 8/19/2017) and former instructors, the school went from the first through the 8th grade; however, the attendance records indicate only grades 1-7, until 56 when schooling was limited to 1-5.
 Everyone walked to school, other than the instructor, who came by private vehicle.
 Most walked home for lunch or brought lunch in bag.
 Tins were not used for lunch.
 When Betsy went to school, the area was entirely Black; but today is of mixed race.

 Following Photos of the structure were taken in August, 2017 by Larry Roeder